 VA reviewed alternative approaches for meeting the purpose of and need for action.
 Section 2.1 describes in detail the Proposed Action.
-Section 2.2 describes the No Action alternative as required by the CEQ regulations.
+Section 2.2 describes the No Action alternative.
 Alternatives that were identified but eliminated from further consideration are briefly discussed in Section 2.3.